Jean-BaptisteAC/Customer-classification/README.md

 ![image](https://user-images.githubusercontent.com/66775006/215202958-abd273c6-2e74-4da8-a04e-6ca868b32f1c.png)

-Now our data is correctly encoded, scaled and splited in a Train and Test dataset.
+Now our data is correctly encoded, scaled and splitted in a Train and Test dataset.
 It is important that we did the right operations in the right order to prevent the introduction of biases in the dataset.

 We will now start the modeling step which will be very short in comparison with all the preprocessing work that we have done so far.